-Issuer: Bank of America Corporation ("BAC") Original Offering Price: \$10.00 per unit Term: Approximately three years Exchange Rate Measure: A Basket of European Currencies, which tracks the value of an equally weighted investment in the Norwegian krone and the Swedish krona, based on the exchange rate for each underlying currency relative to the euro.
-Initial Exchange Rates: The Initial Exchange Rate for each underlying currency will be determined on the pricing date, in the manner and subject to postponement as described on page TS-8.
+Issuer: Bank of America Corporation ("BAC") Original Offering Price: \$10.00 per unit Term: Approximately two years Exchange Rate Measure: The Indian Rupee/U.S. Dollar Exchange Rate Measure, which tracks the value of an investment in the Indian rupee, based on the exchange rate of the Indian rupee relative to the U.S. dollar.
+Initial Exchange Rate: The Initial Exchange Rate will be determined on the pricing date, in the manner and subject to postponement as described on page TS-8.
 Starting Value: The Starting Value of the Exchange Rate Measure will be set to 100 on the pricing date.
-Ending Value: The value of the Exchange Rate Measure on the calculation day, calculated based upon the exchange rate of each underlying currency on that day, as described beginning on page TS-8 under "The Basket of European Currencies."
-If it is determined that the scheduled calculation day is not a business day, or if the exchange rate for any underlying currency is not quoted on the scheduled calculation day, the Ending Value will be determined as described beginning on page TS-8.
+Ending Value: The value of the Exchange Rate Measure on the calculation day, calculated based upon the Exchange Rate for the Indian rupee relative to the U.S dollar on that day, as described on page TS-8 under "The Exchange Rate Measure."
+If it is determined that the scheduled calculation day is not a business day, or if the Exchange Rate is not quoted on the scheduled calculation day, the Ending Value will be determined as more fully described on page TS-8.
 Calculation Day: The fifth scheduled business day immediately prior to the maturity date, determined on the pricing date.
-Step Up Payment: The Step Up Payment will be between \$1.40 and \$2.00 per unit at maturity (representing a return of between 14% and 20% over the Original Offering Price).
+Step Up Payment: The Step Up Payment will be between \$1.60 and \$2.20 per unit at maturity (representing a return of between 16% and 22% over the Original Offering Price).
 The actual Step Up Payment will be determined on the pricing date.
-Step Up Value: The Step Up Value will be between 114.00 and 120.00 (114% to 120% of the Starting Value).
+Step Up Value: The Step Up Value will be between 116.00 and 122.00 (116% to 122% of the Starting Value).
 The actual Step Up Value will be determined on the pricing date.
-Minimum Redemption Amount: \$9.00 per unit Calculation Agent: Merrill Lynch Capital Services, Inc., a subsidiary of BAC Fees Charged: The public offering price of the notes includes the underwriting discount of \$0.20 per unit as listed on the cover page and an additional charge of \$0.075 per unit more fully described on page TS-7.
+Minimum Redemption Amount: \$9.00 per unit Calculation Agent: Merrill Lynch Capital Services, Inc., a subsidiary of BAC Fees Charged: The public offering price of the notes includes the underwriting discount of \$0.175 per unit as listed on the cover page and an additional charge of \$0.075 per unit more fully described on page TS-7.